|Semester||Type||TESOL||ELT Materials Development|

 Drama & Literacy

 ※ In the case of double major, the ★ marked course is recognized as a major elective course only by one major, either TESOL or ELT Materials Development major

-1. [Methods of English Language Teaching]This course will familiarize students with current frameworks, issues and practices in L2 classroom methodology.
+1. [Principles of Language Learning & Teaching]This course will familiarize students with theories, methodologies, issues and practices of language learning and teaching.
 We will examine theories, principles and models in instructed second language acquisition and will evaluate the applicability of recent pedagogical developments in the language skills and systems for L2 learners in the Korean ELT context.